wick3dr0se/lytux/README.md

 </div>

 ## Features and Modifications
-Just some of the key changes made from base releng ArchISO:
+Just some of the key changes made from a base releng ArchISO:
-- Created a 'live' user with the password 'live' for easy access to the live environment
+- Created 'live' user with the password 'live'
-- Enabled testing repositories by default for the latest (potentially breaking) releases
+- Enabled `pacman` testing repositories by default
-- Removed Zsh: Streamlined the shell selection to provide a consistent experience

-## Custom Environment
-Lytux comes with a customized environment that includes:
-- Bash - default and only shell
-- Kitty - terminal emulator
-- Hyprland - window manager/compositor
-- Hyprpaper - wallpaper setter
+- Removed `zsh` in favor of bash only
+- Moved from iw/iwd to networkmanager, including a systemd service file (enable)
+- Removed `archinstall`; Included an auto installer script
+- Included custom configurations for vim, .bashrc (prmopt) and more

 ## Objectives
 A list of some goals for Lytux in no particular order:
+- Include manual install instructions in live user home directory
+- Remove more unecessary packages
-- Remove GRUB bootloader: Use syslinux for BIOS booting and systemd-boot for UEFI
+- Remove systemd-boot and syslinux for GRUB to boot UEFI/BIOS & I9660 volumes
 - Create/change logo and bootloader artwork
 - Switch to hardened kernel
 - Add firewall/iptables
 - Enable ssh by default
-- Implement autologin

 ## Aquiring the ISO
 Download the Lytux ISO from the [Releases](https://github.com/yourusername/lytux/releases) page